amd/aocl-data-analytics/.github/PULL_REQUEST_TEMPLATE/pr.md

 <td>3</td>
 <td>

-Is the PR from a branch branched off `amd-dev` and is the name prefixed with `dev-`?
+Is the PR branch name prefixed with `dev-` and is the base branch `amd-main`?<br>

- * Are there any conflicts to be resolved?
-Rebase and resolve as required.
- * Are all the automatic builds of the branch successful?
-Fix/update as required.
+Are all the CI builds successful?

 </td>
 </tr>